Help Us Protect the High Desert Sagebrush Corridor

 Another important resident is the pygmy rabbit.
 These small rabbits have recently been listed as endangered due to habitat loss and fragmentation caused by agriculture, development and energy production.
-A wide variety of waterfowl can be found here, including Canada goose and white pelicans.
+A wide variety of waterfowl can be found here, including Canada geese and white pelicans.
 Bighorn sheep live in the high, rocky sections of these refuges.
-Sheldon and Hart Mountain also harbor populations of mountain lions, bobcats, marmots and kangaroo rats, among other species.
+Sheldon and Hart Mountain wildlife refuges also harbor populations of mountain lions, bobcats, marmots and kangaroo rats, among other species.

 What The Refuge Association is doing: